jilderthoekstra/granturismo/README.md

 # How to run
 Make sure chiaki is running and that you are on the world selection screen.
 And just open powershell and run "python gran_turismo.py".
 It should start selected the pan american championship and start the race.
+To stop the script just go to your terminal/powershell and ctrl+c ;-)

 <img src="images/world_screen.png" width="300">